AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 * *Submitting Organization* is free to use allocated IRIs

 #### 8.2.3.
 Required Metadata
-Metadata to be supplied for the registration of a Linked Data definitional resource, and thus the allocation of an IRI for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
+Metadata to be supplied for the registration of a Linked Data definitional resource, and thus the allocation of an PID for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
 Record validity is determined using the process outlined in [Appendix B](#appendix-b-resource-register-item-metadata).

 Entries in the AGLDWG Linked Data PID Register are public from submission onwards.